arpite/arpite/README.md

 An open-source Laravel library for building high-quality, accessible applications and administrator dashboards.
 Built using [Inertia.js](https://inertiajs.com/), [React](https://reactjs.org/), [TailwindCSS](https://tailwindcss.com/), and [HeadlessUI](https://headlessui.com/).

 ## Getting Started
 **⚠️ Arpite is currently in early development and APIs are likely to change quite often.
-Use at production on your own risk!**
+Use in production on your own risk!**
 1. Install the packege from Composer
 ```bash
 composer require sudobee/cygnus@dev-alpha